JointMrsh/CalcBoss/README.md

 # CalcBoss
-CalcBoss is a PEMDAS and Statics advanced calculator!
+CalcBoss is a PEMDAS and Statics advanced calculator coded entirely in Python!

 ***Guess what!
 CalcBoss is Open-soure!***